landongn/inked/src/lib/2xs.md

 Buddy was covering all the bureaucratic avenues.
 Magic?
 I'm no mage, but even the drek-hot practitioners out there wouldn't be much help.
 As far as I knew, you couldn't track somebody magically with nothing to go on but a name.
 (Could you?
 If somebody had figured out how to do it, that meant Lone Star's combat mages might someday track me down, no matter where I went.
-It would definitely be in my best interest) I realized, to stay a little bit more in touch with magical research.)
+It would definitely be in my best interest} I realized, to stay a little bit more in touch with magical research.)

 How about the personal touch?
 I could show up at the Brotherhood chapterhouse and try to track